2009 Oklahoma Sooners football team: Baylor

 Oklahoma returned home to take on the Baylor Bears following their loss to Miami.
 Entering the game, Oklahoma was a perfect 18–0 against the Bears and had outscored them by an average of 43–12.
 Baylor had lost 18 consecutive games against top 25 opponents.
 For the second week in a row, much of the pre-game talk had been on whether Oklahoma quarterback Sam Bradford would return following an injury sustained in the first game of the season.
 That talk ended the day before the game when it was announced Bradford would make an appearance in the game against Baylor.
-Baylor was without their starting quartback, Robert Griffin III, who suffered a season ending knee injury earlier in the season, and their backup quarterback, Blake Szymanski, who had a shoulder injury but still played late in the game.
+Baylor was without their starting quarterback, Robert Griffin III, who suffered a season ending knee injury earlier in the season, and their backup quarterback, Blake Szymanski, who had a shoulder injury but still played late in the game.
 This forced Baylor to rely on their third-string quarterback, freshman Nick Florence.

 Baylor controlled the ball for most of the first half, gaining a total of 166 yards.
 However, it was a pair of touchdown runs by Oklahoma's Chris Brown, both in the second quarter, that put the Sooners up 14–7 at halftime.
 Baylor's points came during a drive that started on their own 41-yard line and included a 43-yard pass that put them in the red zone.
 In the second half, Oklahoma's offense failed to capitalize in the red zone on several occasions.
 The Oklahoma offense progressed to inside the Baylor 20-yard line four times but was forced to settle for a field goal each time.
 Oklahoma's kicker Jimmy Stevens was 4-for-4, making field goals of 35, 25, 21, and 24 yards.
 Oklahoma did not score a touchdown in the second half until within the five-minute mark to put them up 33–7.
 Baylor went three-and-out in their next possession and Oklahoma ran out the clock to end the game.

 In his first game back, Bradford completed 27 of his 49 pass attempts for 389 yards.
 Head coach Bob Stoops was disappointed that his receivers dropped eleven balls, including at least five that were "dead right in their hands."
 DeMarco Murray finished with 113 yards on 24 carries to lead the Oklahoma ground game to a total of 203 yards.
 The Oklahoma offense ended the day with a season-high 592 total yards to Baylor's 268.
 Florence managed 220 yards in the air on 41 attempts while the original back up, Szymanski, completed one of his two pass attempts for 42 yards.
 Baylor's ground game only netted 6 yards.